AdrianMiozga/Franko/README.md

 # Show App to Someone

+Edit profile save doesn't work?

+## GPS

 Work on GPS, path drawing, etc
-Edit profile save doesn't work?
+Hide stuff like parkings etc on map
+Prevent zooming so much into map

 # TODO